ForestAdmin/agent-nodejs/docs/getting-started/migrating/post/optimize.md

 If you happen to have computed fields that are similar, or that depend on the same data, you can make fields that depend on other fields.

-The plugin that we introduced is documented [here](../../../agent-customization/plugins/provided/flattener.md).

 {% tabs %} {% tab title="Before" %}

 ```javascript